The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Introduction

-Tilted cosmologies have been employed to investigate the effects of large-scale bulk peculiar motions on the deceleration parameter~\cite{T1}-\cite{T3}, while more recently they were also used to study the evolution of the peculiar velocity-field itself~\cite{TT,FT}.
-In every case, the motivation came from the known fact that peculiar motions can modify the kinematics of the relatively moving observers.
-The aim was to identify the changes, as well as their strength.
-The results indicated that the relativistic treatment could drastically change the standard (Newtonian) picture.
+Tilted cosmologies have also been employed in a series of articles to investigate the effects of large-scale bulk peculiar motions on the deceleration parameter~\cite{T1}-\cite{T3}, while more recently they were also used to study the evolution of the peculiar velocity-field itself~\cite{TT,FT}.
+Initially, the motivation was to investigate whether relative-motion effects could alter the kinematics of the tilted observers and thus lead them to a misinterpretation of the cosmological data.
+This line of research was pursued and extended in the more recent studies as well, where the energy-flux contribution to the relativistic gravitational field was identified as the physical reason separating the relativistic from the Newtonian studies of peculiar velocities and their implications.
+That work also demonstrated how the relativistic treatment could drastically change the standard (Newtonian) picture.
 With these in mind, we provide here a combined Newtonian and relativistic analysis of the relative-motion effects on the deceleration parameter.
-In so doing, we employ the same mathematical tools, namely the relativistic 1+3 covariant formalism and its Newtonian version (see~\cite{Eh}-\cite{EMM} and~\cite{E2,E3} respectively).
+In so doing, we employ the same mathematical tools, namely the relativistic 1+3 covariant formalism and its Newtonian version (see~\cite{Eh}-\cite{EMM} and~\cite{El2,El3} respectively).
 This facilitates the direct and transparent comparison between the two treatments, which in turn allows us to identify their differences and to reveal the physical reasons behind them.